melodyguo/melodyguo.github.io/projects/decision.md

 # Decision Trees

-I did some work with decisions trees to analyze trends in patient data.
-Since the patient data is classified, here is some sample code that I ran on a public data set.
+I did some work analyzing patient data using decision trees in Python.
+Since the patient data is classified, here is some sample code that I ran on some public data sets.

 ```markdown
 from sklearn import tree